legacieweb/ifitness/RENDER_DEPLOYMENT.md

 - Using `npm ci` instead of `npm install` for more reliable builds
 - Added cleanup commands to ensure fresh dependency installation
 - Added `build:production` script for explicit production builds
+- Frontend now builds to `build/` folder served by backend as SPA fallback

 ## Local Development